GenericMappingTools/gmt/doc/rst/source/batch.rst

     gmt batch main.sh -Sbpre.sh -Sfpost.sh -Twidths.txt -Nfilter -V

 Of course, the syntax of how variables are used vary according to the scripting language.
-At the end of the execution we find 20 grids (e.g., medtopo_007.grd) as well as the medtopo_std.grd file.
+At the end of the execution we find 20 grids (e.g., filter_07.grd) as well as the filter_std.grd file.
 The information needed to do all of this is hidden from the user;
 the actual batch scripts that execute are derived from the user-provided main.sh script and supply the extra machinery.
 The **batch** module automatically manages the parallel execution loop over all